 She is excited to return back to the Gr.
 5 classroom full-time and to share her passion for reading with her students.

-Miss Smillie is so happy to be entering her third year at St. Jude School.
+Miss Smillie is so happy to be entering her seventh year at St. Jude School.
 She is the oldest of a large Catholic family and has attended Catholic schools all her life.
 She grew up in Helena, Montana and graduated high school with honors from Andrew School.
 She then went on to receive her B.A. from Carroll College where she graduated Summa Cum Laude.
 Prior to teaching at St. Jude School, Miss Smillie has taught in schools all over!
 She has elementary experience from schools in Utah, Montana, and downtown Vancouver.
 She looks back fondly on her time spent teaching English in a school in China.
 Miss Smillie is extremely passionate about the Arts and enjoys co-leading the Patriots Drama Club.
 When she isn’t at school, catch this teacher on the ice–where she curls in a local curling league!

 At St. Jude School we work hard to support our students with special needs.
 Our talented group of Educational Assistants are dedicated individuals who work alongside teachers to deliver the educational programs to students.
 Our Educational Assistants have a range of experience and expertise that they are able to utilize in ensuring student success.